Orinda Academy: Two Schools

 In 1994, Orinda Academy moved to its current site at 19 Altarinda Road, Orinda, with close proximity to the Orinda BART station.
 In 2003, North Bay Orinda School changed its name to Orinda Academy.
 The school is named after the city of Orinda in which it is located.
 In the spring of 2018, Ron Graydon, the founder of Orinda Academy and Head of School for 36 years retired.
 Dr. Susan Eva Porter, formerly of the Bay School of San Francisco, became the new Head of School.
+In June 2022, Nancy Rowland became the third Head of School.